 Salt Water Pools FAQ

 Salt water pools FAQ (Frequently Asked Questions).
 We'll go over answers to the most common questions related to salt water pools.
 If you are experiencing negative effects from a chemical chlorine pool or have questions about how a salt water system you'll find answers below.
-It's simple to convert an existing pool to salt water and you will be joining millions of pool owners around the world who have upgraded their existing swimming pool.
+It's simple to convert an existing pool to salt water and you will be joining millions of pool owners around the world who have made the change.

 What is a salt water pool?